 MAIN LED DISPLAYS

 The new primary LED scoreboard on the south end of the stadium sports twice the viewing area as the former display (also designed and procured by AJP back in 2010).
-Measuring 76-feet-wide by 25-feet-tall, the main scoreboard is composed of 10-millimeter pixel pitch, high definition LED video screens.
-A secondary 10mm HD LED display measuring 46-feet-wide by 16-feet-tall is located in the northwest quadrant of the stadium.
+Measuring 76-feet-wide by 25-feet-tall, the main scoreboard is a a 10-millimeter pixel pitch, high definition LED video screen.
+A secondary 10mm HD LED display, measuring 46-feet-wide by 16-feet-tall, is located in the northwest quadrant of the stadium.

 LED RIBBON BOARDS